CatalaLang/catala/french_law/README.md

 program.
 You can then reuse those exported functions in your application written in X.

-### Log events

-To have a better understanding of the log events structure, see [the dedicated readme](log-events.md).

 ## OCaml

 To see how to deploy Catala programs as an OCaml library, see